reuixiy/hugo-theme-meme/README.md

 2. [Poetry](https://raw.githubusercontent.com/reuixiy/hugo-theme-meme/master/images/home-layout-poetry.png), live demo: https://io-oi.me
 3. [Footage](https://raw.githubusercontent.com/reuixiy/hugo-theme-meme/master/images/home-layout-footage.png), live demo: https://yixiuer.me

+Also, you can set `homeLayout` equal to `page` and add `_index.md` to site’s content folder, which will get a layout like normal page/post.

 ### Good for lazy bloggers

 MemE has some special features for lazy bloggers.
 Such as: